hakanegeli/csx415-project/deploy/README.md

 ```r
 setwd("~/R/Projects/csx415-project")
 ```
-Now we need to restore the libraries we need using packrat.
+Now we need to restore the libraries using packrat.
 Type the following commands at the R Console:

 ```r
 #install packrat if you haven't already done so